merantix-momentum/daain/README.md

 # Merantix-Labs: DAAIN

-This is the code for our paper **DAAIN: Detection of Anomalous and Adversarial Input using Normalizing Flows**.
+This is the code for our paper **DAAIN: Detection of Anomalous and Adversarial Input using Normalizing Flows** which can be found at [arxiv](http://arxiv.org/abs/2105.14638).

 ## Assumptions